-Maps and details of both the St Dominic's Catholic parish/St Luke's parish boundaries are available from the school and at the end of this policy.
+Maps and details of both the St Dominic's Catholic parish/St Luke's parish boundaries are available from the school.
 Please note: these are not civil parishes - in case of doubt, consult the school.

 Please note: Knowsley Authority, not the school, will inform parents of the places allocated in the annual admissions round.